 Aggressive behavior is defined as inappropriate conduct that is repeated enough, or serious enough, to negatively impact a student’s educational, physical or emotional well-being.
-Such behavior includes, for example, bullying and hazing, stalking, intimidating, menacing, coercion, name-calling, taunting and making threats in all electronic forms.
+Such behavior includes, but is not limited to, bullying and hazing, stalking, intimidating, menacing, coercion, name-calling, taunting and making threats in all electronic forms, including cyberbullying.

-Bullying is conduct that meets all of the following criteria:
+Bullying is conduct that may meet the following criteria:

-- Is directed at one or more students.
+- Is directed at one or more students, directly or indirectly

 - Substantially interferes with educational opportunities, benefits or programs of one or more students

 - Adversely affects the ability of a student to participate in or benefit from the Michigan Virtual educational programs or activities by placing the student in reasonable fear of physical harm or by causing emotional distress

 - Has an actual and substantial detrimental effect on a student’s physical or mental health